-SEX EDUCATION POLICY: Certain programs in health education are mandated by the Illinois School Code.
+Certain programs in health education are mandated by the Illinois School Code.
 In Kindergarten through 8th grade, the health program must include annual instruction regarding abduction and sexual abuse.
-At the middle school level, the health program must include the prevention, transmission and spread of AIDS.
+At the middle school level, the health program must include the prevention, transmission and spread of AIDS, and age appropriate abstinence and contraception for the prevention of pregnancy and diseases.
 Instructional materials in any course may be examined by parents.
-No student is required to participate in any class or course on AIDS, family life instruction, or sexual abuse if his or her parent(s)/guardian(s) submit written objection.
+No student is required to participate in any class or course on AIDS, family life instruction, or sexual abuse if the student parent(s)/guardian(s) submit written objection.
 Students are not penalized for non-participation.